buddhist-uni/buddhist-uni.github.io/_tags/american.md

 hashtag: USA
 ---

-Buddhism in the United States, including both "convert" and "heritage" forms.
+Buddhism in the United States, beyond "convert" and "heritage" forms.